nf-dj/robocoin/README.md

 - Computer vision

 ### 2. Cryptographic Security
-Security is based on the Learning with Errors (LWE) problem, a foundation of post-quantum cryptography:
+Security is based on the Learning with Errors (LWE) problem [[1]](https://dl.acm.org/doi/10.1145/1060590.1060603), a foundation of post-quantum cryptography:
 - Nonce is cryptographically bound to error vectors
-- High-dimensional transformations resist shortcuts
+- High-dimensional transformations
-- Multiple rounds provide nonlinearity
+- Based on hardness of lattice problems
 - Memory-hard by design

+[1] Regev, O. "On Lattices, Learning with Errors, Random Linear Codes, and Cryptography."
+Journal of the ACM 56, no. 6 (2009)

 ### 3. Sustainable Mining
 TensCoin aims to promote sustainable cryptocurrency mining by: